djaus2/azure-docs/articles/iot-hub/iot-hub-raspberry-pi-kit-win-10-iot-core-cs/iot-hub-raspberry-pi-kit-win-10-iot-core-cs-lesson1-configure-your-device.md

 * An Internet connection to download the necessary tools and software.

 ## Install Windows 10 IoT-Core on the MicroSD card
-Prepare the microSD card for installation of the Windows 10 IoT-Core image.
+Prepare the microSD card for installation of the Windows 10 IoT-Core image using **IoTDashboard**: [Take this link](IoTDashboard.md)

-1. Download Windows 10 IoT-Core.
-   1. [Download](https://www.raspberrypi.org/downloads/Windows 10 IoT-Core/) the .zip file for Windows 10 IoT-Core Jessie with Pixel.
-   2. Extract the Windows 10 IoT-Core image to a folder on your computer.
-2. Install Windows 10 IoT-Core to the microSD card.
-   1. [Download](https://www.etcher.io) and install the Etcher SD card burner utility.
-   2. Run Etcher and select the Windows 10 IoT-Core image that you extracted in step 1.
-   3. Select the microSD card drive.
-      Note that Etcher may have already selected the correct drive.
-   4. Click **Flash** to install Windows 10 IoT-Core to the microSD card.
-   5. Remove the microSD card from your computer when installation is complete.
-      It is safe to remove the microSD card directly because Etcher automatically ejects or unmounts the microSD card upon completion.
-   6. Insert the microSD card into your Pi.
+Insert the card:

 ![Insert the SD card](media/iot-hub-raspberry-pi-lessons/lesson1/insert_sdcard.jpg)